List of Family Guy cast members: Mila Kunis

 Mila Kunis voices Meg Griffin.
 Kunis won the role after the auditions and a slight rewrite of the character, in part due to her performance on That '70s Show.
 MacFarlane called Kunis back after her first audition, instructing her to speak slower, and then told her to come back another time and enunciate more.
 Once she claimed that she had it under control, MacFarlane hired her.
 Kunis described her character as "the scapegoat".
 She further explained, "Meg gets picked on a lot.
 But it's funny.
 It's like the middle child.
 She is constantly in the state of being an awkward 14-year-old, when you're kind of going through puberty and what-not.
 She's just in a perpetual mode of humiliation.
 And it's fun."

 Mike Henry

-Mike Henry is the voice of Cleveland Brown, John Herbert “The Pervert”, Bruce, Consuela, and various other characters.
+Mike Henry is the voice of Cleveland Brown, John “The Pervert” Herbert, Bruce, Consuela, and various other characters.
 A Family Guy writer and producer, he began acting on the show as part of the recurring cast repertory (see below) but was promoted to main cast member in 2005.
 Since the cancellation of The Cleveland Show, he also voices Cleveland's step-son Rallo Tubbs on Family Guy.
 On June 26, 2020, after twenty years of voicing the character, Mike Henry announced on Twitter that he was stepping down from voicing Cleveland, stating "persons of color should play characters of color."
 On September 25, 2020, it was announced that Arif Zahir would take over as the voice of Cleveland.